-Methods Used Surface Computation Algorithms Description Fairweather uses the CARIS CUBE BASE surface algorithms for the generation of all surfaces generated for final submission.
-The exact behavior of CUBE is determined by the values set in the CUBE parameters file, a xml file which can be selected by the user in the CARIS Tools> Options> Environment tab.
-The Hydrographic Surveys Division (HSD) has created and provided a customized CUBE parameters file (CubeParams_NOAA.xml) with new CUBE parameters that are required for each grid resolution.
+Methods Used Surface Computation Algorithms 11

+Fairweather uses the CARIS CUBE BASE surface algorithms for the generation of all surfaces for final submission.
+The exact behavior of CUBE is determined by the values set in the CUBE parameters file, an xml file which can be selected by the user in the CARIS Tools> Options> Environment tab.
+The Hydrographic Surveys Division (HSD) has created and provided a customized CUBE parameters file (CubeParams_NOAA.xml) with specific CUBE parameters that are required for each grid resolution.
 During the creation of CUBE surfaces, the user is given the option to select parameter configurations based upon surface resolution which have been tuned to optimize the performance of the CUBE algorithm.
-The advanced options configuration is manipulated based on the grid resolution of the CUBE surface being generated.
+The advanced options configuration is manipulated based on the grid resolution of the CUBE surface being generated surface being generated. of all surfaces for final submission.
+The exact behavior of CUBE is determined by the values set in the CUBE parameters file, an xml file which can be selected by the user in the CARIS Tools> Options> Environment tab.
+The Hydrographic Surveys Division (HSD) has created and provided a customized CUBE parameters file (CubeParams_NOAA.xml) with specific CUBE parameters that are required for each grid resolution.
+During the creation of CUBE surfaces, the user is given the option to select parameter configurations based upon surface resolution which have been tuned to optimize the performance of the CUBE algorithm.
+The advanced